-Nanteos, a large, square, Georgian building, surrounded by the unspoilt beauty of the Welsh countryside, lies in the Paith Valley, near Aberystwyth.
+Nanteos, a large, square, Georgian building, surrounded by the unspoilt beauty of the Welsh countryside, and lies in the Paith Valley, 3 miles from Aberystwyth.
 The site has a long history of occupation: an earlier dwelling known as Neuadd Lawdden existed there for many centuries before Nanteos was built.
 The present mansion being built in 1739.

 Colonel John Jones, who raised the Cardiganshire Militia in support of King Charles I during the Civil War, was the earliest known inhabitant of the Nanteos estate.
 He had three daughters, Mary, Anne and Elinor.
 Anne succeeded on her father’s death in 1666.

-Anne Jones of Nanteos married Cornelius Le Brun, who was born in Cologne, Germany.
+Anne married Cornelius Le Brun, who was born in Cologne, Germany.
 He came over to Wales to work on the lead and silver mines as a mining engineer.
 After making his fortune later became High Sheriff of Cardiganshire in 1674.
-When he died in 1705, Nanteos was left to his only issue, Averina (1675-1728).
-She married William Powell (1658-1738) of Llechwedd Dyrus, which was situated across the Paith Valley from Nanteos.
-William was the only son of Sir Thomas Powell K.C. who was knighted by King James II in 1688 and was one of the Judges of the King’s Bench.
+When he died in 1705, Nanteos was left to his only daughter, Avarina (1675-1728).
+She married William Powell (1658-1738) of Llechwedd Dyrus, which was situated just across the Paith Valley from Nanteos.
+William was the son of Sir Thomas Powell K.C. who was knighted by King James II in 1688 and was one of the Judges of the King’s Bench.

 Sir Thomas Powell K.C.

-William and Averina Powell lived at Nanteos and had five children, Thomas, William, John, Anne and Elizabeth.
-When William died in 1738, the estate was passed on to his eldest son, Thomas who immediately began to build the present house at Nanteos.
-He was married Mary Frederick, granddaughter of Sir John Frederick, Lord Mayor of London in 1622 and it was her wealth that built Nanteos.
-Sadly, before completion of the mansion and while attending Parliament, Thomas died of an apoplectic fit in a London street.
-He left no legitimate issue but he did have an illegitimate son who lived at Nanteos, though not much is known about him.
+William and Avarina Powell married in 1699 and settled at Nanteos, they had five children, Thomas, William, John, Anne and Elizabeth.
+When William died in 1738, the estate was passed on to his eldest son, Thomas, who immediately began to build the present house at Nanteos.
+He was married to Mary Frederick, granddaughter of Sir John Frederick (1601 – 1685), who was Lord Mayor of London in 1622 and it was her wealth that built Nanteos.
+Sadly, before completion of the mansion and while attending Parliament, Thomas died of an apoplectic fit in a London street at the age of 52.
+He had no issue though did have an illegitimate son who lived at Nanteos, though not much is known about him.

 Reverend William Powell